youdr728/Database-labs-and-sql-project/lab4/README.md

 Draw your diagrams using [draw.io](https://draw.io) and **export clean final diagrams as PDFs**.

 ## Lab 4 Part B
+Discuss your design at the mandatory teaching session.
+Fix the design and submit it as part B. Part C requires Part B being approved.

+## Lab 4 Part C
 This is the coding phase of the project. **Do not start coding until your EER and RM is approved!**

 When you make sure that all test scripts could output expected result on your project, the following should be handed in: